blechschmidt/massdns/README.md

   -i  --interval         Interval in milliseconds to wait between multiple resolves of the same domain.
 (Default: 200) -n  --norecurse        Use non-recursive queries.
 Useful for DNS cache snooping.
   -o  --only-responses   Do not output DNS questions.
+  -p  --progress         Show the progress and remaining time.
   -r  --resolvers        Text file containing DNS resolvers.
       --root             Allow running the program as root.
 Not recommended.
   -s  --hashmap-size     Set the size of the hashmap used for resolving.
 (Default: 100000)